lisa-lumos/designing-data-intensive-applications/02-data-models-and-query-languages.md

 ### Triple-Stores and SPARQL
 In a triple-store, all information is stored in the form of very simple three-part statements: (subject, predicate, object).
 For example, in the triple (Jim, likes, bananas).

+SPARQL is a query language for triple-stores using the RDF data model.
+SPARQL is a nice query language, it can be a powerful tool for applications to use internally.